-4. Plaintiff has given GM reasonable opportunities to cure the Shifter Defect, but GM has been unable to do so within a reasonable period of time.
+4. Plaintiff and other members of the Class have given GM reasonable opportunities to cure the Shifter Defect, but GM has been unable and/or has refused to do so within a reasonable period of time.

-5. GM's conduct is in breach of contract, in breach of express and implied warranties, and in breach of the Magnuson-Moss Warranty Act, 15 U.S.C. § 2301, et seq. (the "MMWA").
+5. GM's conduct constitutes a breach of contract, breach of express and implied warranties, and a violation of the Magnuson-Moss Warranty Act, 15 U.S.C. § 2301, et seq. (the "MMWA").

-6. GM has and will continue to benefit from its unlawful conduct - by selling and leasing more vehicles, at a higher price, and avoiding warranty obligations - while consumers are harmed at the point of sale as their vehicles suffer from the Shifter Defect which GM cannot fix.
-Had Plaintiff and other proposed class members known about the defect at the time of purchase or lease, they would not have bought or leased the Class Vehicles, or would have paid substantially less for them.
+6. GM has benefitted, and will continue to benefit, from its unlawful conduct - by selling and leasing more vehicles, at a higher price, and avoiding warranty obligations - while consumers are harmed at the point of sale as their vehicles suffer from the Shifter Defect, which GM cannot fix.
+Had Plaintiff and other proposed class members known about the defect at the time of purchase or lease, they would not have bought or leased the Class Vehicles or would have paid substantially less for them.